ygao36Buffalo/truebluegy.github.io/content/gallery/Trip to CHI2025, Yokohama, Japan/index.md

 Attending **CHI 2025** in Yokohama, Japan, was an absolutely incredible experience – a perfect blend of diving deep into the latest Human-Computer Interaction research and exploring the captivating beauty of Japan.
 It was a week filled with inspiring talks, engaging discussions, and unforgettable cultural moments.

-Here I am, excited to be at the prestigious CHI 2025 conference in Yokohama!
-{{< figure src="chi_me_standing.jpg" caption="Ready for an inspiring week at CHI 2025!" >}}

 ## The Conference Experience 🔬🤝